As you get ready for your next road trip, take a few minutes to review our tips for keeping yourself, your car and your valuables safe.

 Gas Station Scams

-Be sure to lock your car at gas stations.
-While you pump your gas or pay for your purchase, a thief can open your passenger door and go through your belongings, removing cash, valuables, credit cards and travel documents.
-If you make the mistake of leaving your keys in your car, the thief can take the vehicle, too.
+Lock your car at gas stations.
+While you pump your gas or pay for your purchase, a thief can open your passenger door and remove cash, valuables, credit cards and travel documents.
+If you leave your keys in your car, the thief can take the vehicle, too.
 Tip: Take similar precautions at home.
 Gas station thefts are common in almost every country.

 Smash and Grab